Schrausser/Velho-s-Cosmographia-tables/README.md

 CELVM EMPIREVM HABITACVLVM	Heaven of the home of
 DEI ET OMNIVM ELECTORUM		God and all chosen ones.
 ~~~
-Representation of the corresponding sizes of the spheres.
-At this point it also becomes clear that, given the distances shown, it hardly makes any difference in the *overall* picture whether you place the Earth or the Sun in the center.
+Representation of the corresponding sizes of the spheres (fig. 2).
+At this point it also becomes clear that, given the distances shown, it hardly makes any difference in the *overall* picture whether you place the Earth or the Sun in the center (see tables).
 ![figure.\label{velho02}](velho02.png)

 ## References